aussieaddons/plugin.video.afl-video/README.md

 AFL Video plugin for XBMC
 ================================

-*UPDATE*: Now updated for 2014 season, including NAB Challenge matches
+*UPDATE*: Now updated for 2016 season, including NAB Challenge matches.

 This plugin provides a simple list of available programs from the AFL web site and allows you to stream them with.